Aphasia and Stroke Rehabilitation

-NON-INVASIVE BRAIN STIMULATION (NIBS) TECHNIQUES (go to TDCS tab) represent new, safe therapeutic options for treating aphasia. we used tDCS.
-It delivers a very small current, on the order of 1 or 2 milliamperes. which is applied to the scalp over a period of 30 to 40 minutes via surface sponge electrodes.
+These techniques represent new, safe therapeutic options for treating aphasia.
+We have been achieving results using Transcranial Direct Current Stimulation (TDCS).
+It sound's much scarier than it actually is!
+It simply delivers an extremely small, imperceivable current, on the order of 1 or 2 milliamperes, which is applied to the scalp over a period of 30 to 40 minutes.
 TDCS increases synaptic excitability and has been found to be very safe and well-tolerated when used according to established parameters.

 PROVEN THERAPY: ARTICLE BEING PREPARED FOR PUBLICATION